KonradStanski/androidAutomate/README.md

 			003e                  : value 0, min 0, max -1, fuzz 0, flat 0, resolution 0
 		SW  (0005): 0020*
 ```
 Set device.eventId to the eventId in /dev/input/event<eventId>.
 In this case it is 2.
-This can be achieved with: `device.eventId = <deviceId>`
+This can be achieved with: `myDevice.eventId = <deviceId>`

 **2.**
 	If your device is **not showing up** in the `adb devices` command, look here for more info: